realworldocaml/book/book/prologue/README.md

   changes to OCaml and various libraries and tools.
 Ashish also developed a new and improved version of the book's website.

+- David Tranah, Clare Dennison, Anna Scriven and Suresh Kumar from Cambridge University Press for input into the layout of the print edition.
+  Airlie Anderson drew the cover art with assistance from Christy Nyberg.

 - The many people who collectively submitted over 4000 comments to online drafts of this book, through whose efforts countless errors were found and fixed.